ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 TODO: review/update section
 This section contains information on how changes can be promoted between environments.

-Changes to deployment monorepos will only be applied to GCP when the `csync/deploy/<env>` folder is updated.
+Changes to deployment monorepos will only be applied to GCP when the `csync/tier<N>/<technology>/deploy/<env>` folder is updated.

-This example will focus on `gcp-env-tier1` monorepo:
+For simplicity, this example will focus on a `configcontroller` resource change in the `gcp-env-tier1` monorepo:

-1. A change is made in folder `tier1`.
+1. A change is made in folder `tier1/configcontroller`.
     > **!!!
 It's important to add the `source-customization` for each environment.
 This will ensure all environments are rendered, validated and tagged at the same time. !!!**
 1. Once the PR is merged, note the new tag version or commit SHA.
 1. At this point the changes have not been deployed to GCP.
-Changes of type "Modify a Package" are required in folder `csync/deploy/<env>` for each environment.
+Changes of type "Modify a Package" are required in folder `csync/tier1/configcontroller/` for each environment.
 1. `dev`:
-    - Set `version:` in `csync/source-customization/dev/root-sync-git/setters-version.yaml` to the new tag or commit SHA noted earlier.
+    - Set `version:` in `csync/tier1/configcontroller/source-customization/dev/root-sync-git/setters-version.yaml` to the new tag or commit SHA noted earlier.
     - Hydrate the monorepo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/dev`.
+    - Once the PR is merged the Config Sync operator will pick up the updated configs in `csync/tier1/configcontroller/deploy/dev`, then the specific commit for `tier1/configcontroller/deploy/dev`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `dev` environment in GCP.
 Proceed to `preprod` if successful, restart the process if not.
 1. `preprod`:
-    - Set `version:` in `csync/source-customization/preprod/root-sync-git/setters-version.yaml` to the same value as `dev`.
+    - Set `version:` in `csync/tier1/configcontroller/source-customization/preprod/root-sync-git/setters-version.yaml` to the same value as `dev`.
     - Hydrate the monorepo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/preprod`.
+    - Once the PR is merged the Config Sync operator will pick up the updated configs in `csync/tier1/configcontroller/deploy/preprod`, then the specific commit for `tier1/configcontroller/deploy/preprod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `preprod` environment in GCP.
 Proceed to `prod` if successful, restart the process if not.
 1. `prod`:
-    - Set `version:` in `csync/source-customization/prod/root-sync-git/setters-version.yaml` to the same value as `preprod`.
+    - Set `version:` in `csync/tier1/configcontroller/source-customization/prod/root-sync-git/setters-version.yaml` to the same value as `preprod`.
     - Hydrate the monorepo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/prod`.
+    - Once the PR is merged the Config Sync operator will pick up the updated configs in `csync/tier1/configcontroller/deploy/prod`, then the specific commit for `tier1/configcontroller/deploy/prod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `prod` environment in GCP.
 Restart the process if not successful.